Ladder of Rights | Datasketch

 The context of the country in which we live are not alien to us.
 The conflict turned us and our bodies into victims.
 In 2014, we passed a law that provides justice to victims of sexual violence, especially of the armed conflict.

-With much pain, but dignified rage after so many murders of our sisters, we succeeded in making femicide a crime.
+With much pain, but dignified rage after so many murders of our sisters, we succeeded in making femicide a crime, a year later.

 Our last great achievement is the decriminalization of abortion up to 24 weeks.
 No longer will our sisters suffer the consequences of clandestine abortions.